-Attorney General’s Office of Special Investigation Opens Investigation into Civilian Death in Rochester
+Attorney General's Office of Special Investigation Opens Investigation into Civilian Death in Queens

-NEW YORK – The New York Attorney General’s Office of Special Investigation (OSI) has opened an investigation into the death of Brendon Burns, who died on March 20, 2023, following an encounter with members of the Monroe County Sheriff’s Office (MCSO) and the Rochester Police Department (RPD).
+NEW YORK – The New York Attorney General’s Office of Special Investigation (OSI) has opened an investigation into the death of Bashe McDaniel, who died on December 29, 2023 after an encounter with members of the Metropolitan Transportation Authority (MTA) Police in Queens.

 These are preliminary facts and subject to change.